shinmai/dirtystache/README.md

 ### json output

-DustPress can output its data as JSON instead of the rendered version if the developer enables the functionality.
+dirtystache can output its data as JSON instead of the rendered version if the developer enables the functionality.
 It is done by adding one or both of following filters into your `functions.php`:

 ```
-add_filter( 'dustpress/settings/json_url', '__return_true' );
+add_filter( 'dirtystache/settings/json_url', '__return_true' );

-add_filter( 'dustpress/settings/json_headers', '__return_true' );
+add_filter( 'dirtystache/settings/json_headers', '__return_true' );
 ```

 The former enables JSON output when query parameter `?JSON` is added to the url, and the latter when HTTP header `Accept: application/json` is present on the request.

 # Additional Classes

-## \DustPress\Query
+## \dirtystache\Query

-`\DustPress\Query` is a class that contains a few helper functions for common WordPress tasks.
+`\dirtystache\Query` is a class that contains a few helper functions for common WordPress tasks.
 The main functionality of this class is customized post querying with the ability to bind basic WordPress metadata to the queried post objects.
-With a single function call you can get all the meta needed in your Dust template.
+With a single function call you can get all the meta needed in your Handlebars template.
 It also supports customized data fetching for **[Advanced Custom Fields](https://www.advancedcustomfields.com/) (ACF)** field group data in your post objects.

 ### Querying single posts

 #### get_post()

-With `\DustPress\Query` you can query single WordPress posts with two different functions.
+With `\dirtystache\Query` you can query single WordPress posts with two different functions.
 The `get_post()` function accepts the following parameters:
 * id: The id of the post.
 * args: Arguments in an array.